Macrobrachium rosenbergii: Description

 M. rosenbergii can grow to a length over 30 cm.
 They are predominantly brownish in colour, but can vary.
 Smaller individuals may be greenish and display faint vertical stripes.
 The rostrum is very prominent and contains 11 to 14 dorsal teeth and 8 to 11 ventral teeth.
 The first pair of walking legs (pereiopods) is elongated and very thin, ending in delicate claws (chelipeds), which are used as feeding appendages.
 The second pair of walking legs are much larger and powerful, especially in males.
 The movable claws of the second pair of walking legs are distinctively covered in dense bristles (setae) that give them a velvety appearance.
-The color of the claws in males varies according to their social dominance.
+The colour of the claws in males varies according to their social dominance.